This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 31. Gentle Leader

 When we raised Adelle for Canine Support Teams they had us start her with the Gentle Leader when she was a wee pup.
 The Gentle Leader is a great tool if you have a puppy who pulls on leash.

-We have dozens of clickers and this one is not too loud and not too quiet.
-We also prefer our clicker to have a wristband so we can let it hang freely when working with our pups.
+We have dozens of clickers.
+We prefer our clicker to have a wristband so we can let it hang freely when working with our pups.

-QUICK TIP: While we recommend these EcoCity Clickers we also recommend having a variety of clickers.
+QUICK TIP: While we recommend this FRISCO clicker we also recommend having a variety of clickers.
 Box clickers are usually fairly noisy and you’ll also notice there are very quiet clickers for sensitive dogs.
 Depending on your pup he/she may respond better or worse to different clickers.

 33. Treat Pouch